liquibase/liquibase-package-manager/CONTRIBUTING.md

     "versions": []
   }
 ```
-3.Push your changes and a PR will automatically be created with edits to `internal/app/packages.json` file with values for `algorithm`, `checksum`, `liquibaseCore`, `path`
+3. Push your changes and a PR will automatically be created with edits to `internal/app/packages.json` file with values for `algorithm`, `checksum`, `liquibaseCore`, `path`